Why Homeschooling is a Great Way to Socialize

 Socialization is Everywhere

-Can’t find what you are looking for?
-Get creative.
-Look for online classes, educational opportunities, or start your own little community.
-When I first started homeschooling, I began a small meet up group and planned homeschool events for all to attend.
+And if your search turns up empty-handed?
+Innovate!
+Look for online classes (Outschool is great), virtual experiences, or start your own little community.
+When I first started homeschooling, I began a small meet-up group and planned homeschool events for all to attend.
 It was a nice way to get involved with other homeschool families in our area.

 Real-World Interactions